Work-study & Jobs

 - A completed California Western Financial Aid Application (for Fall/Spring).

 - A completed Summer Break Federal Work-Study Application.

 - A completed FAFSA for both the current and subsequent award years (e.g., for Summer 2013, that means 2012-13 and 2013-14).

-If students don’t submit these required documents by the deadline they will be put on the waitlist.
-Due to limited FWS funds, those who miss the deadline probably won’t receive consideration to the program.
+If students don’t submit these required documents by the deadline, they will be put on the waitlist.
+Due to limited FWS funds, those who miss the deadline likely will not receive consideration for the program.

 The FWS award, though used during a period of non-enrollment, is considered part of the student's financial aid award package for the following session (e.g., Fall/Spring).
 Summer Break FWS funds are considered part of a student’s overall financial aid award package for the following session (e.g., Fall/Spring).
 This means a student's eligibility for other aid will likely be reduced due to the receipt of Summer Break FWS funds.

 The initial award letters for students with Summer Break FWS awards will only reflect their FWS award.
 Fall and spring aid such as Stafford, Perkins, and alternative loans, will appear on separate award letters during fall/spring processing.

 Read through the Summer Break Federal Work-Study Application for more information.

 Some off-campus employers participate in California Western's Federal Work-Study program.
 These non-profit organizations are required to pay 25% of the student's wages and provide students real-world experience in a mission-driven setting.

 California Western also offers the Community Service Employment Fund (CSE), from which the school pays the 25% share on behalf of select agencies located in San Diego County that would otherwise not be able to employ students.